 Blood transfusions are common medical procedures that can be life-saving.
 The primary reason for needing a transfusion is blood loss.
 Different types of blood products may be given during a transfusion, including whole blood, red blood cells, white blood cells, platelets, and plasma.
-Although transfusion therapy has risks, people who receive a blood transfusion usually experience mild or no side effects, and severe or fatal reactions are rare.

 A blood transfusion is a typically safe and common procedure that people may need if they lose a large amount of blood or have certain medical conditions.